magnusnosnes/LineageHomology/Examples_and_plotting_methods/Simple_example/Basic_plotting.md

 <img src="man/figures/README-unnamed-chunk-7-1.png" width="100%" />

-##### Plot lineage densities over time
+## Plot lineage densities over time

-Before plotting, we process the results using the function lineage\_info. lineage\_info takes the results from LineageHomology and names and dates observed dates of the tips in the tree.
-The formats are shown below.
+The accumulation of tips in a lineage over time can be visualized by using density plots.
+Before using the plotting methods below, we need to run the processing function lineage\_info. lineage\_info takes the results from LineageHomology and names and dates observed dates of the tips in the tree.
+The formats of these should match the ones shown below.

 ``` r
 #Set up matrix with taxa info